Liquorice recipes - what´s inside ?

 Liquorice as a sweet is produced by further cooking the liquorice extract with the following ingredients:

-- Sugar, glucose syrup, starch (wheat, rice, corn) as a base.
+- Sugar, glucose syrup and starch (wheat, rice, corn) form the basis of liquorice.

 - Liquorice extract.
-Only with the ingredient liquorice extract is liquorice also liquorice.
+Only with the plant ingredient liquorice root is liquorice truly liquorice.

 - Gelling agents (gum arabic, gelatin, pectin) together with flour (wheat, rice, corn) give it the desired consistency.